 There are two levels of liquidity to think about with ETFs.

-Firstly, although the ETF is quoted on the Australian Stock Exchange (ASX) there are no assurances that there will be a liquid market for that ETF.
+Firstly, although the ETF is quoted on a stock exchange there are no assurances that there will be a liquid market for that ETF.

 We have put in place market making arrangements to assist in maintaining liquidity for our active ETFs.
 The arrangements also determine certain circumstances where market making may be suspended (such as operational disruptions, market disruptions or unusual conditions).

 The second aspect of liquidity is the risk that one or more securities held by the ETF may be difficult to sell, preventing the ETF to price accurately.
 This may be due to factors specific to the ETFs portfolio or even to the market conditions of the day.

 Tax law is amazingly complex and can be changed by the Australian Government at any time.
 As your personal circumstances differ to mine, we strongly recommend you get professional tax advice relating to any investment, including using eInvest active ETFs in your investment portfolio.

 As with any ETF, it is possible that the trading price seen on the exchange page may differ from the Net Asset Value of the ETF.
 Whilst we try our best in all circumstances to get as accurate as possible, the iNAV published for our funds are indicative only.

 In certain circumstances, the exchange may suspend trading in an ETF and in that event you would not be able to buy or sell your investment.